|With a portrait of Edward VII taking center stage this photograph offers a remarkable look at this soldier's little corner of the

-which he served.
-Numerous photograph and paper pinwheels decorate the shallow arched alcove that housed this artilleryman's bunk.
-A
+Empire which he served.
+Numerous photograph and paper pinwheels decorate the shallow arched alcove that housed this

-A pencil inscription on the photograph's reverse reads: "Malta Artillery 1900 1911".
-Since no photographer's name appears on the card
+A pencil inscription on the photograph's reverse reads: "Malta Artillery 1900 1911", which may be the years this soldier

-mount it is impossible to verify the location positively.
-The bullfighting picture to the left of the soldier brings to mind Gibraltar.
-As the
+served on the island.
+The bullfighting picture to the left of the soldier brings to mind Gibraltar and Spain.
+The photo illustrates